 Fruit Loops Landscape, 2012

-In this study of the landscape of processed foods, we reference the work of photographer, Carleton Watkins (1829-1916).
+In our commentary on the landscape of processed foods, we reference the work of photographer, Carleton Watkins (1829-1916).
 His sublime views framed the American West as a land of endless possibilities and significantly influenced the creation of the first national parks.
-However, many of Watkins' photographs were commissioned by the corporate interests of the day; the Central Pacific Railroad, the lumber, milling and mining industries.
-Watkins embodied the commonly held 19th century view of Manifest Destiny – the inevitability of America's bountiful land, justifiably utilized and consumed by its citizens.
+However, many of Watkins' photographs were commissioned by the corporate interests of the day; the railroad, mining, lumber and milling companies.
+His commissions served as both documentation of and advertisement for the American West.
+Watkins' images upheld the popular 19th century view of Manifest Destiny – America's bountiful land, inevitably and justifiably utilized and consumed by its citizens.

 We built these views to examine consumption, progress and the changing landscape.